AIRCentre/julia-web-app-example/README.md

 ### 5. Containerizing the application

 We will use Docker to containerize the application.
-Docker provides very detailed [documentation](https://docs.docker.com/) that is essencial for any one wanting to start learning how to use it effectively.
+Docker provides very detailed [documentation](https://docs.docker.com/) that is essencial for learning how to use it effectively.

 Containerizing the julia application means to build a Docker image that holds the application, all its dependencies and configuration into a single confined unit.
 We define how Docker builds this image with a file called [Dockerfile](./Dockerfile).

-To do this, let's create a file named `Dockerfile` in the base of our reoisitory and add the folowing code to it:
+To do this, let's create a file named `Dockerfile` in the base of our repository and add the folowing lines to it:

 ```Dockerfile
 #./Dockerfile